Learning the structure of Bayesian Networks via the bootstrap: Model selection for s via empirical Bayes

 \section{Model selection for \BN{}s via empirical Bayes}

-Motivated by the results shown in Section \ref{sec:analysis}, we present here Algorithm \ref{alg1} that exploits a combination of {\em non-parametric bootstrap estimates}, {\em likelihood-fit} and {\em hypothesis testing} to select a \BN{} model.
+We present our method as Algorithm \ref{alg1}; the algorithm exploits a combination of {\em non-parametric bootstrap estimates}, {\em likelihood-fit} and {\em hypothesis testing} to infer a \BN{} .
 The algorithm is conceptually divided in two phases (Figure \ref{fig:algorithm}) that can be customized, as we discuss in the next subsections.

-\paragraph{Phase one: $\Pi$'s construction.} The first phase (steps 1--3), estimates, via the bootstrap, an ordering $\Pi$ of the model's variables that constraints the factorization in the next phase.
+\paragraph{Phase one: construction of the poset $\Pi$.} The first phase (steps 1--3) uses a bootstrap strategy to estimate an ordering $\Pi$ of the model's variables; this ordering constraints the factorization in the second phase of the algorithm.
+The bootstrap is used in the following way.
+For $k_p$ times we sample with repetition a dataset of equal size with respect to the input dataset $\data$ -- i.e., this is a classic non-parametric bootstrap scheme.
+For each bootstrap sample we run the standard model selection strategy: i.e., we denote by $\data_i \fit{\reg}{1}{\daguniv} \model_i$ the learning of the model $\model_i$ from the bootstrap sample $\data_i$ using a single run (no restarts), $\reg$-regularisation and scanning all possible edges ($\daguniv$) to create the model.
+This steps practically creates $k_p$ models.

-Initially, the union $\Pi_{\boot}$ of all the models' structures obtained from each of $k_p$ non-parametric bootstrap replicates is created.
+The union $\Pi_{\boot}$ of all the $k_p$ models' structures is obtained by merging all the fits from the non-parametric bootstrap replicates.
+This is a trivial graph union operation which, of course, does not necessarily preserves the acyclic condition required by a \BN{}.
 This structure is called consensus as it contains the union of all the models that are obtained by a standard regularized likelihood-fit procedure.
-Notice that each model is obtained from one initial condition, and by scanning all possible model's edges (via $\daguniv$).
-Each models' parameters are dropped, and $\Pi_{\boot}$ is instead augmented with the {\em non-parametric bootstrap scores} via the set indicator function $\mathbf{1}_X(y) = 1 \iff y \in X$.
-Thus, $w_{\Pi_\boot}(\cdot)$ is proportional to the edges' frequency across the models fitted from each bootstrap replicates.
+Notice that each model is obtained from one initial condition, and without restrictions on the set of candidate edges that can populate the models\footnote{In our implementation of the algorithm we use the default initial condition of package {\sf bnlearn} \cite{bnlearn} to determine by hill-climbing the fit of each bootstrap resamples; this is the empt model without edges.
+Of course, this initial condition can be generated by using different strategies such as random sampling, or correlated initial conditions.}.
+Each models' parameters (i.e., the conditional probability tables) are dropped, and $\Pi_{\boot}$ is instead augmented with the {\em non-parametric bootstrap scores} via the set indicator function $\mathbf{1}_X(y) = 1 \iff y \in X$.
+This is just a way of counting how often each edge is detected across the $k_p$ bootstrap resamples; thus $w_{\Pi_\boot}(\cdot)$ is proportional to the edges' frequency across the $k_p$ bootstrap models.